rjrutkow/adsales-api/README.md

-# Commercial Paper Demo
+# Adsales API Demo

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/xrayyee/adsales-api.git)

 ## Description
-This application is a demonstration of how a commercial paper trading network might be implemented on IBM Blockchain.
+This application is a demonstration of how ad sales might be implemented on IBM Blockchain.
 The components of the demo are:

 * An interface for creating new users on the network.
-* An interface for creating new commercial papers to trade.
+* An interface for creating new ad spots to sell.
 * A Trade Center for buying and selling existing trades.
 * A special interface just for auditors of the network to examine trades